-There are many reasons why your car insurance policy could have been canceled.
-The insurance cancellation experience is both frustrating and scary.
+There are many reasons why your car insurance policy can be cancelled.
+As a result, the insurance cancellation experience is both frustrating and scary.
 In some cases, you may not even know the reason why your insurer cancels your policy.
-That’s perhaps the most worrisome because the repercussions of a canceled policy can be costly.
+That’s perhaps the most worrisome because the repercussions of this can be costly.
 Was it something you did?
 Was it your driving record?
-Did you forget to pay?
-Once you know the reasons you can take the next steps of getting your car insurance back.
-If you want to compare rates and find affordable car insurance,try isure’s online quoting for a no obligation look at what you could be paying.
+Did you forget to pay or did the payment bounce?
+Once you know the reasons, you can take the necessary steps of getting your car insurance back.
+Let’s take a look at how non-payment and insurance cancellation may affect your rates.

 - Breaking the terms of your insurance policy.
 It’s important to know what your car insurance policy covers and what it prohibits.
-If your policy says you cannot use your vehicle for business purposes such as Uber, then you should not run that type of service.
-Make sure to read your policy in detail.
+If your policy says you cannot use your vehicle for business purposes, such as Uber, then you should not run that type of service.
+Make sure to read your policy in detail!

 - Lying or committing fraud.
 If you ever need to make a claim, an insurance company will dig through your application and history to make sure everything is legit.
-If you’ve lied about something, or you are making a false claim they can deny your claim and cancel your insurance.
+If you’ve lied about something, or you are making a false claim, they can deny your claim and cancel your insurance.

 - Insurance cancellation.
 Insurers can cancel your policy immediately if you have a non-payment.
 Without insurance, you cannot drive.

 Yes, you can cancel your car insurance early.
-The best way to cancel your car insurance is first by contacting your insurer.
+However, its not always advised.
+The best way to cancel your car insurance is by first contacting your insurer.
 The worst thing you can do is stop paying.
-By having a non-payment, your insurance policy will be canceled BUT you’ll also have it listed on your record.
-Instead, you will need to pay a small fee for each month early that you are canceling.
-To find out how much it will cost, use our convenient online Cancellation Calculator.
+By having a non-payment, your insurance policy will be cancelled BUT you’ll also have it listed on your record.
+Instead, you will need to pay a small fee for each month early that you are cancelling.